 This is the TiVo HDR110.
 It’s so old it’s actually hard to find good online pictures of it If you were lucky enough in 1999, and you had a thousand bucks in your pocket, you could own this revolutionary DVR.
 It was a fairly large beast, but not a whole lot larger than a DIRECTV Genie DVR.

 Oh yeah, I did say $1,000.
-And I’m talking about seventeen years ago.
-That means it would have cost about $1,500 today.
+And I’m talking about over 20 years ago.
+Back then you could rent a decent apartment in most places for about $500 a month.

 The specs for this DVR were formidable for the day, but a little laughable today.
 Its 13GB hard drive gave you the choice of roughly 6, 12, or 24 hours of recording, but all recordings were encoded on the fly and if you wanted the best quality you needed that 6-hour mode.
 Anything less gave your recordings a distinctly YouTube-like appearance.
 (Not that YouTube had been invented yet.)
 And keep in mind, this was standard-definition.
 This wasn’t anything like HD, that wouldn’t be on the horizon for half a decade.